igorski/bitmappery/README.md

 ## Model

-BitMappery works with entities known as _Documents_.
-A Document contains several _Layers_, each of which define their content, transformation, _Effects_, etc. Each of the nested entity properties has its own factory (see _/src/factories/_).
-The Document is managed by the Vuex _document-module.js_.
+BitMappery works with entities known as `Document`s.
+A Document contains several `Layer`s, each of which define their content, transformation, `Effect`s, etc. Each of the nested entity properties has its own factory (see `src/factories`).
+The Document is managed by the Vuex `document-module.ts`.

 The types for each of these are defined in `/src/definitions/document.ts`.